 Your child may have side effects from cancer treatments like chemotherapy and radiation therapy.
-These treatments destroy fast-growing cells — both cancer cells and healthy cells.
-Side effects happen because of damage to cells, including those that form blood, skin, hair and the lining of the mouth and digestive system.
+Some treatments destroy fast-growing cells – both cancer cells and healthy cells.

 Your healthcare team will let you know: